|Birth: ||Oct. 11, 1874|

 |Death: ||Apr.
 22, 1942|

 Lee grew up farming with his family in Kentucky, Virginia and West Virginia in his youth.
-Census records indicate he was a coal miner at one point as well, prior to 1910.
+At some point his mother left the family; it is unclear whether it was death or divorce.
+Census records indicate he was a coal miner and a farm hand, prior to 1910.
 Lee married Mollie Castle in the 1890s.

-Co-operated a housing construction business in Portsmouth, Ohio with his brothers Lewis and James until it collapsed in the 1920s.
+Co-operated a housing construction business in Portsmouth, Ohio with his brothers Lewis and James until it collapsed in the late 1920s.
 The family story is that when the business went bust Lee and James left, understanding no assets were left.
-That being said Lewis lived comfortably from land sales while his brothers struggled through the Depression.... conclusions can be drawn that Lewis did wrong by his brothers...
+That being said Lewis lived comfortably from land sales while his brothers struggled through the Depression.... conclusions can be drawn that Lewis did wrong by his brothers... it should be said that acrimony between the brothers was minimal by the late 1930s...

-After that Lee worked as a tenant farmer in many places around Southern Ohio, also took jobs as a salesman, general store owner at various times.
-He and wife Mollie raised one grandson and hosted other grandchildren during summers at the various farms they worked in the 1920s and 1930s.
+After the financial collapse of the business Lee worked as a tenant farmer in many places around Southern Ohio, additionally taking jobs as a salesman and general store owner at various times.

 John David Carr (1851 - 1926)